 - Kripke had wanted Bruce Campbell (as in, Ash himself) to play the boys' father but Campbell was unavailable, and Padalecki's then-girlfriend Sandra McCoy auditioned for the role of Jessica.
 Jeffrey Dean Morgan only expected to play the 1983-year version of John due to his age and was surprised they had him come back to be the modern-day actor.
 McCoy still wanted to be on the show and went on to audition for the roles of Sarah in "Provenance" and Carmen in Season 2's "What Is and What Should Never Be" before landing the Season 3 "Bedtime Stories" incarnation of Dean's Crossroads Demon.

 - Demons were not planned to need to possess people; they were supposed to be part-corporeal, part-incorporeal creatures who manifested themselves on Earth, hence why John suggested in "Salvation" that Meg was "either" a demon or possessed by one.
-After having the demonic Monster of the Week possess different hosts in "Phantom Traveler" however, they eventually made it part of the demonic standard because it was more interesting.
-There was other parts of demon lore from "Phantom Traveler" that were dropped from the current versions — most glaringly, the word Christo was supposed to make demons reveal themselves (and still survives somewhat in fandom) and would've come in handy at multiple points (perhaps most of all in "Celebrating the Life of Asa Fox"), but was not used further by the writers because it killed the suspense of who was a demon.
+After having the demonic Monster of the Week possess different hosts in "Phantom Traveler" however, they eventually made it part of the demonic standard because it was supposedly more interesting.
+There were other parts of demon lore from "Phantom Traveler" that were dropped from the current versions — most glaringly, the word Christo was supposed to make demons reveal themselves (and still survives somewhat in fandom) and would've come in handy at multiple points (perhaps most of all in "Celebrating the Life of Asa Fox"), but was not used further by the writers because it killed the suspense of who was a demon.
+An episode in a later season did retroactively explain it as only working on less powerful demons.

 - Missouri was planned to be a recurring character and she was supposed to have Bobby's role in "Devil's Trap", but Loretta Devine declined because she wanted to focus on her Broadway career.
 Bobby was created in her stead and Missouri would not appear again until Season 13 to introduce her (previously unmentioned) granddaughter Patience for the "Wayward Sisters" spinoff; while she was as awesome as we remembered, she was also killed off early in the episode for the sake of drama and motivation for the heroes, leaving us with just two episodes total of Missouri.